 This is actually confirmed by the VigLink study that I mentioned earlier which revealed a link between timeframe and revenues.
 Among the affiliate marketers with the largest revenues, 60% had been utilizing their affiliate-marketing strategies for five years or more.

 3 • Niche

-There exist highly profitable niches, there exist normally profitable niches, and there exist niches which have no demand whatsoever…
+There exist highly profitable niches, there exist normally profitable niches, and there exist niches that have no demand whatsoever…